lpieri/Swifty-Proteins/README.md

 ## Description

+Swifty Proteins is not available on the AppStore because it's a project to learn Swift and Xcode.

 This application contain:
  - 3D views of proteins with the Apple SceneKit framework.
  - A LaunchScreen and an icon